ioccc-src/winner/bugs.md

 ## STATUS: known bug - please help us fix

-NOTE: we're still locating entries and working on fixes with this status so we're not yet ready for help.
-We will remove this when we are.

 Entries with this status have one or more bugs that need to be fixed.
 Are you able to fix it?
 We welcome your help!